kevin1024/vcrpy/docs/advanced.rst

 Register your own cassette persister
 ------------------------------------

-Create your own persistence class, see the :ref:`persister_example`.
+Create your own persistence class, see the example below:

 Your custom persister must implement both ``load_cassette`` and ``save_cassette`` methods.
 The ``load_cassette`` method must return a deserialized cassette or raise